Glossary of definitions

 Temporary Event Notice (TEN)

 An authorisation allowing Licensable Activities to take place in a particular premises for a defined period.
 This can either extend the permitted hours at licensed premises or alternatively licence unlicensed premises for a limited period of time.
 There are limits per calendar year on the number of times a premises may issue a TEN.
-The maximum number of people permitted to premises covered by the Temporary Event Notice is 499 including staff.
+The maximum number of people permitted on premises covered by the Temporary Event Notice is 499 including staff.